nwnxee/unified/Plugins/Rename/Documentation/README.md

 ## Description

-Functions to facilitate renaming, overriding and customization of player names.
+This plugin facilitates renaming, overriding and customization of player names.

-This plugin allows changing different items properties.
-Just call the different NWNX_Item_* functions on a valid item target.

 Script function | Description
 ----------------|-------------